jlong/snakejs/README.md

     }

+### Getting dimensions and offset

+Use the $.dimensions function to retreive the width and height of an element.
+This function should work even if the element is invisible.
+Just call:

+    $.dimensions(el)  // => { width: 200, height: 100 }

+Use the $.offset function to get an element's coordinates relative to the entire page:

+    $.offset(el)      // => { top: 10, left: 20 }

 ### Adding and removing Events

 Use the $.on function to add an event listener to an element.
 For example: